 - Click the Restore button.

 Note, however, that the clone created using Disk Utility is not a bootable one.
-You can use third-party apps instead such as SuperDuper! and Carbon Copy Cloner to create a bootable backup of your system.
+There are also third-party applications, like SuperDuper! and Carbon Copy Cloner, that can create a bootable backup of your system, but it’s important to explore various options and choose what best suits your needs.

 The threat of data loss is something that’s always hanging over our heads.
 Creating a backup ensures that your data is always protected no matter what happens.
 You can choose from the various backup methods above to save your files based on your needs and preferences.